chriswritescode-dev/codedox/tests/README.md

-# RAG Pipeline Tests
+# CodeDox Tests

-This directory contains the test suite for the RAG Pipeline API.
+This directory contains the test suite for the CodeDox API.

 ## Running Tests